Shazna: History

-Formed in 1993 with Izam on vocals, A・O・I on guitar, Niy on bass and Katsura on drums.
+Shazna was formed in the summer of 1993 with Izam on vocals, A・O・I on guitar, Niy on bass and Katsura on drums, and began to actively perform in Tokyo.
 Katsura left in 1996 and joined Baiser, leaving the trio.
 Perhaps the band's most notable feature was vocalist Izam and his choice of fashion; taking the cross-dressing feminine look to an extreme.
 Izam was largely influenced by Boy George and Culture Club, whom he later did a cover album of in 1998.

 With the release of their major debut single "Melty Love" on August 27, 1997, Shazna gained immense popularity and many awards.
 It reached number two on the Oricon chart, earned them the "Best Newcomer" award from the Japan Cable Awards (Nihon Yusen Taisho) and helped their album Gold Sun and Silver Moon, which was named "Rock Album of the Year" by Japan Gold Disc Awards, be certified Million by the RIAJ.
 The album was named one of the top albums from 1989–1998 in a 2004 issue of the music magazine Band Yarouze.

 In 1999, Izam married famous idol Hinano Yoshikawa, only to file for separation two months later and divorce two months after that.
 Both the marriage and divorce caused a scandal.

 In October they released a cover of Ippu-Do's "Violet September Love" as a single.
 In 1999 Shazna signed to Toshiba EMI and released the album Pure Hearts in June.
 Their last single (and their second Christmas single) "Winter's Review" was released in December.
 In January 2000, a singles collection was released, however in October Shazna went on an activity pause.